NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Unsupervised Learning.md

 ### Initializing K-Means
 Randomly place cluster points.
 Then run the convergence algorithm with the cost function.
 Calculate the results that give the min of cost function.
 You need to do this sometimes from 50-1000 times, and pick the best one.
 ### Choosing Clusters
+**Elbow Function**
+Find the best clustering that that will reduce the cost function.

+_However, really picking the clusters tends to be a per application based choice_